 Double Dare

-There’s no “double dog dare” here though, and if the team really has no clue what the answer is they can take a “physical challenge.”
-If they win the challenge they get the money, and this plays through as a minigame where you do such things as jump on trampolines to grab objects, shoot your partner out of a fucking cannon into a meatball painted on a brick wall, or catch things in your pants.
+There’s no “double dog dare” here though, and if the first team really has no clue what the answer is, they can take a “physical challenge.”
+If they win the challenge, they get the money.
+This plays through as a minigame where you do such things as jump on trampolines to grab objects, shoot your partner out of a literal cannon into a meatball painted on a brick wall, or catch things in your pants.

-Shenanigans continue through two rounds, and the team with the most points at the end of round two gets to play through the fiendish Double Dare Obstacle Course, where the two team members trade off doing things like climbing mountains, running through pools of slime, and grabbing flags and shoving them – you guessed it – square in their pants.
+This all continues through two rounds.
+The team with the most points at the end of round two gets to play through the fiendish Double Dare Obstacle Course, where the two team members trade off doing things like climbing miniature mountains, running through pools of slime, and grabbing flags and shoving them – you guessed it – square in their pants.

 For the record, Double Dare loves just two things: slime, and putting objects down peoples’ pants.

 Graphics are about what you would expect.
 You can tell what everything is supposed to be, and there is a heavy cartoon flair.
-Characters look pretty decent, and everyone has only three facial expressions (the host has but one), normal, upset at losing a question, and hopped up on crack.
+Characters look pretty decent.
+Everyone has only three facial expressions (the host has but one); normal, upset at losing a question, and hopped up on crack.
 Seriously, them some happy kids.
 The host non-infringingly resembles Marc Summers, and the colors resemble those used on the set, but the game is more in spirit of the show instead of a duplication of it.

 The questions themselves are not necessarily just kids’ questions, and there’s some legitimate trivia to be had here.
-The physical challenges could use more variety, and you won’t have played through the game long before you start seeing the same stuff over and over again.
+The physical challenges could use more variety.
+You won’t have played through the game long before you start seeing the same stuff over and over again.
 The final obstacle course is also made of the exact same obstacles every time, just in a random order.
-You get some classics, like the hamster wheel and an above ground pool filled with slime, but nothing like the giant pancakes or picking the oversized nose.
-It’s a small complaint, but the point of the game isn’t the trivia, and when the minigames are just the same old schlock then the game wears out quickly.
+You get some classics, like the hamster wheel and an above-ground pool filled with slime, but nothing like the giant pancakes or picking the oversized nose.
+It’s a small complaint, but the point of the game definitely isn’t the trivia, so when the minigames are quickly repeated and more generic than the shows’, then the game wears out quickly.

-The final obstacle course, amazingly, is even worse, and is played by having you alternate tapping left and right to run.
+The final obstacle course, amazingly, controls even worse.
+You start by alternating tapping left and right to run.
 I assume this is meant to simulate the stress and stamina requirements of running.
-But here’s the real trick: most of the time you will “run” across obstacles, except at the very end when you’re meant to grab a flag.
-The controls switch on you just to piss you off – you’re now under normal control where left is left and right is right, so by continuing to run you just shuffle in place and lose time.
+But here’s the real trick: the controls suddenly switch on you when it’s time to grab the flag – you’re now under normal control where left is left and right is right, so by continuing to “run” you just shuffle in place and lose time.
+It’s surprisingly hard to tell where the “flag zone” is and the control switch will happen, and every time I guessed, I came up short and lost time having to run a little more.
 I am convinced that you are never meant to beat the obstacle course.
 Come close, yes, but complete and win?
 Not that it matters anyway, you still generally win over a thousand dollars of nonexistent prizes, and get little pictures of the stuff you haven’t really won.
 So hey Gametek, I’d really like my hard-earned BMX bike and pool table now – they look nice.

 If you know of Double Dare or actually used to watch the show, then this game might be worth checking out.
 Otherwise, it’s nothing spectacular and mostly just a lot of trouble.
 You won’t miss anything by not playing.